Three Steps to Prepare for Hurricane Season

 Select an Emergency Coordinator to Guide Emergency Planning and Training

-In a hurricane emergency, an assertive leader can keep everyone calm, organized, and informed; therefore, one individual must create the EAP, share it with all employees, and be prepared to facilitate evacuation before a hurricane approaches.
-The coordinator will oversee emergency procedures, notify outside assistance, and direct the shutdown of utilities or machinery if needed.
+In an emergency, selecting an assertive leader as an emergency coordinator will keep everyone calm, organized, and informed.
+This individual must create the EAP, share it with all employees, and be prepared to facilitate evacuation before a hurricane approaches.
+The coordinator will oversee emergency procedures, notify outside assistance, and shutter operations if needed.

 The coordinator should be aware of local and national news reporting and follow community guidance from emergency officials if evacuation is required.
-Weather monitoring systems such as Alertus’ Threatwatcher™ service are valuable tools for offices and facilities that broadcast real-time weather updates from the National Weather Service.
-OSHA also has a Hurricane Preparedness and Response Page with helpful information on hurricane watches/warnings.
+Weather monitoring systems such as Alertus’ Threatwatcher™ are valuable tools for offices and facilities that broadcast real-time weather updates from the National Weather Service (NWS).
+OSHA also has a Hurricane Preparedness and Response page with helpful information on hurricane watches/warnings.

-The emergency coordinator should review the EAP with all employees and conduct drills annually so everyone can practice organized evacuations.
-Encourage employees to assemble a basic emergency supply kit with enough food and water for several days and flashlights and batteries.
-More can be added based on individual needs.
+The emergency coordinator should annually review the EAP with all employees and conduct drills so everyone can practice organized evacuations.
+Advise staff to assemble a basic emergency supply kit containing several days of food and water, plus flashlights and batteries, customized for their specific needs.

 During and After A Hurricane